Our Congee Calling

 In today’s fraught political climate and frenzied pace of life, Americans are experiencing increased levels of worry and stress.
 The New York Times recently reported, “In the United States, about 55 percent of adults said they had experienced stress during ‘a lot of the day’ prior, compared with just 35 percent globally.
 Statistically, that put the country on par with Greece, which had led the rankings on stress since 2012.”
 1

 Congee is that simple wisdom, that ancient elixir.
-A traditional Asian rice porridge that’s been around since the time of the Buddha, this medicinal meal benefits the stomach and intestines and is excellent for digestion.
-Slow cooked with lots of water, congee is an exceptionally hydrating.
+A traditional rice porridge that’s been around since the time of the Buddha, this medicinal meal benefits the stomach and intestines and is excellent for digestion.
+Slow-cooked with lots of water, congee is exceptionally hydrating.
 Often fed to babies, nursing mothers, or the ill and depleted.
 This simple porridge easily delivers needed nutrients to those with compromised digestion, while simultaneously healing and repairing the organs and associated channels.

 In my practice, congee is the first line of defense for patients who suffer from loose stools or constipation of any type.
 It regulates and balances working equally well for dry and damp conditions.
 The benefits extend far beyond discomfort in the abdomen or epigastrium.
 Strengthening Qi and Yang, Nourishing Yin, Building Blood, and Calming Shen must be part of a daily routine.